intel/cluster-management-toolkit/docs/roadmap/Project_roadmap.md

       reuse most of the helpers to implement `cmt get OBJECT`, `cmt describe OBJECT`, etc.

+## Q4 roadmap

+* TBD

 ## Backlog

 * _Project_:
     * [ ] Write all documentation needed to meet silver criteria for OpenSSF Best Practices.
-      Note that several of the requirements for silver and gold criteria makes meeting all criteria unlikely, but we should still do our best.
+      Note that several of the requirements for silver and gold criteria make meeting all criteria unlikely, but we should still do our best.
 * _cmtadm_:
     * [ ] Support for clusters with virtualised control planes.